 If ALL photographers would itemize the USAGE LICENSE COST there would not be so much confusion among clients!
 Currently, some small business clients think that photographer A is great because there’s no license fee, everything (seems) free, whereas photographer B seems to be the greedy one because of all the line items and pointing out there is a license and limitations.

 If a photographer or any creative does not care about usage rights, then their work seems to be not that important, not even to them.
 It is just not professional, and seasoned art buyers will not even consider estimates that look like an All-included buffet.

 Creatives, think of not only photographers but e.g., designers, musicians, software coders, etc. often create amazing things and lots of creativity and talent goes into the process.
 Mostly they aren’t the richest people — for clients the visible part is often just the (in their opinion) ‘outrageous’ hourly rate, but creatives need to put time into the idea (creative process), buy their own tools, software, equipment and everything that comes with doing self-employed / freelance work.
 Keeping track of who does what with your creative work results is important.
 That why a usage license is important, too.

 How much is a license?

 So, an option is to look at the client and the market and establish a fair market pricing, like say 30%, 50% or more of the photographer’s fee.
-Even if a photographer feels that the client wants only ONE NUMBER, then create that quote and point out that 30% is the license cost.
+Even if a photographer feels that the client wants just ONE NUMBER, then create that estimate and point out that 30% is the license cost.